cedrickbx/data-science-projects/housing_prices_regression_project/README.md

 **Project Description:**

-This project aims to build a regression machine learning model to predict the housing prices of houses based on factors such as their Overall Quality and Overall Condition.
+This project aims to build a machine learning model in this regression problem to predict the housing prices of houses based on factors such as their Overall Quality and Overall Condition.

 **Skills applied:**

-Data exploration and manipulation using pandas, data visualisation using matplotlib, regression machine learning using scikit-learn and CatBoost
+Data exploration and manipulation using pandas, data visualisation using matplotlib, building a regression machine learning model and hyperparameter tuning using scikit-learn and CatBoost